albar965/albar965.github.io/littlenavmap-faq.md

 #### How to backup userdata or the logbook {#userdata-backup}

-One way to backup is export all into a CSV file.
+One way to back up is export all into a CSV file.
 This covers all used fields.

 You can also backup the database directly.
 The userpoints and logbook entries are stored in a SQLite database.
 If interested you can look into this database using tools like this one: [SQLitebrowser](https://sqlitebrowser.org/)